mikesol/wagsi/README.md

 1. Clone this repo.
 2. Open this repo with VSCode.
 Make sure the PureScript IDE extension is installed.
 3. Run `npm install && npm start`.
-4. Navigate to `localhost:8080` in Chrome or Firefox.
+4. Navigate to `localhost:8080` in Chrome or Firefox and click on **Start Audio**.
 5. In VSCode, open `src/LiveCodeHere/Wagged.purs`.
 Start editing & save the file to render.
 You should hear some beats!
 If not, file an issue on this repo.
 6. Keep editing, keep saving, and listen to your creation!

+> Due to a glitch, when you start editing `Wagged.purs`, save it a couple times before you make any edits.
+This will help avoid pops on the first render.
+Hopefully this will be fixed soon.

 ## API